 There are several bus stops within a 5min walk of school.
 This means getting to school on the bus is very easy using routes 41, 42, 60, 61, 71 and 81 via the Grange and 51, 52, 91, 92, 93, 94, 95 and P2 via Trinity Square.
 Don’t forget children travel for free if they have a student PuffinPass.
 Maps, timetables and a live bus tracker can be found at buses.gg

 Parking is very limited at school, both in our car park and on the road outside.
 At drop off and collection time, traffic is very busy.
-Our caretaker is on duty at drop off time.
-He will assist children exiting cars and will endeavour to keep traffic flowing as smoothly as possible.
+Our caretaker is on duty at drop off and pick up times.
+At drop off times, he will assist children exiting cars and will endeavour to keep traffic flowing as smoothly as possible.
 At pick up time, our caretaker works to ensure the safety of children and families.